Giphy/giphy-js/packages/react-components/README.md

 // use @giphy/js-fetch-api to fetch gifs
 const gf = new GiphyFetch('your api key')
-// fetch 10 gifs at a time from the GIPHY Trending API as the user scrolls (`offset` is handled by the grid) const fetchGifs = (offset) => gf.trending({ offset, limit: 10 })
+// fetch 10 gifs at a time from the GIPHY Trending API as the user scrolls
+// create a fetch gifs function that takes an `offset` parameter const fetchGifs = (offset) => gf.trending({ offset, limit: 10 })

 // React Component